michaelthejiraffe/Appscript-powered-personal-finance-tracker/README.md

 1. You can find the Google Sheet Template via this link: PLACEHOLDER , make a copy
 2. Create a new page and rename it with the current year,"202x"
-3. Find the page "Main Template", click on any cell and press ctrl + A and ctrl + c to select and copy every cell, paste everything into the sheet named after the current year
+3. Find the page "Main Template", click on any cell and press ctrl + A and ctrl + c to select and copy every cell, paste everything into the sheet named after the current year.
+Check that all the formulas in the cells are copied over.
 5. Press **Share** → Change access to **Anyone With Link: Editor**